Gary O'Neil

-Gary Paul O'Neil (born 18 May 1983) is an English football manager and former player who was most recently head coach of Premier League club Wolverhampton Wanderers.
+Gary Paul O'Neil (born 18 May 1983) is an English football manager and former player, who is currently the manager of Premier League club Ipswich Town.

-A midfielder, O'Neil made 214 Premier League appearances and scored 16 goals between 2003 and 2016, representing Portsmouth, Middlesbrough, West Ham United and Norwich City.
-He also played in the Football League First Division or EFL Championship for all four of those clubs plus Walsall, Cardiff City, Queens Park Rangers, Bristol City and Bolton Wanderers.
+O'Neil made 216 Premier League appearances and scored 18 goals between 2003 and 2016, representing Portsmouth, Middlesbrough, West Ham United and Norwich City.
+He also played in the second tier for those clubs, including spells at Walsall, Cardiff City, Queens Park Rangers, Bristol City and Bolton Wanderers.

-In his first job as a manager, O'Neil led AFC Bournemouth to a 15th place finish in the 2022–23 Premier League, but was then dismissed ahead of the following season.
-He was appointed head coach by Wolverhampton Wanderers in August 2023 and sacked from the position in December 2024.
+In his first job as a manager, O'Neil led Bournemouth to a 15th place finish in the 2022–23 Premier League season, but was then dismissed ahead of the following campaign.
+He was appointed head coach by Wolverhampton Wanderers in August 2023 and was sacked from the position in December 2024.
+O'Neil then served as head coach of Ligue 1 club Strasbourg until June 2026, when he was appointed as manager of newly promoted Premier League side Ipswich Town.

 Club career

 Portsmouth

-O'Neil was born in Beckenham, London and grew up in Downham.
-Tony Pulis gave O'Neil his Portsmouth debut as a 16-year-old on 29 January 2000 at home to Barnsley in the First Division, but kept him out of the spotlight for the rest of the season.
-The following year both Pulis and his successor Steve Claridge used O'Neil sparingly, but Portsmouth's third manager of a disastrous season, Graham Rix, made O'Neil a starter for the final five matches of the season.
-Portsmouth went into the final game against Barnsley needing to win to have any chance of avoiding relegation to what was then the Second Division.
-They won the match 3–0 and survived, with O'Neil scoring the second goal, his first in professional football.
+Whilst at Portsmouth, Tony Pulis gave O'Neil his first team debut as a 16-year-old on 29 January 2000 at home to Barnsley in the First Division, but then kept him out of the spotlight for the rest of the season.
+On 19 August 2000, he made his first appearance of the 2000-01 season, coming on as a second-half substitute, in a 1-1 draw against Grimsby Town.
+The following year both Pulis and his successor Steve Claridge used O'Neil sparingly, due to suffering a knee injury that required a knee surgery.
+He made his return from injury, coming on as a 64th minute substitute, in a 1-1 draw against Queens Park Rangers on 14 April 2001.
+Following this, Portsmouth's third manager of a disastrous season, Graham Rix, made O'Neil a starter for the final five matches of the season.
+Portsmouth went into the final game against Barnsley needing to win to have any chance of avoiding relegation to the Second Division.
+Portsmouth won the match 3–0 and survived, with O'Neil scoring the second goal, his first in professional football.

-In the 2001–02 season, O'Neil scored a volley against his boyhood club Millwall.
-When Harry Redknapp took over as manager at the end of the season, O'Neil was one of the few players to be retained in Redknapp's rebuilding of the squad.
-In Redknapp's first full season O'Neil only started 11 league matches, scoring three goals, as Portsmouth won the First Division title and promotion to the Premier League.
+In the 2001–02 season, Harry Redknapp then took over as manager at the end of the season, O'Neil was one of the few players to be retained in Redknapp's rebuilding of the squad.
+On 9 March 2002, he scored a volley against his boyhood club Millwall.
+However, during the match, O'Neil suffered a calf injury and was out for weeks.
+On 30 March 2002, he made his return to the starting the whole game, in a 2-0 loss against Preston North End.